 It’s not just the material that feels right, as the responsiveness of the steering wheel is similarly excellent.
 Indeed, the steering column makes you feel connected with the vehicle’s front axle, where it responds to small movements when set to ‘Sport Steering Mode’ through the infotainment system.
 Dial it down to ‘Standard’, and it’ll be ideal for those who still want that level of responsiveness but don’t want to put in as much effort when cornering.
 ‘Comfort’ mode dials it down even further and creates this floaty-like effect, which tailors the steering wheel to inner-city commutes.

 On that note, the vehicle’s suspension setup is perfectly poised to take on potholes and speed bumps in and around the city, while also faring well around country roads.
-There’s minimal body roll and with a perfect 50-50 weight distribution in the all-wheel-drive (AWD) models, you’ll get a sense of confidence when cornering at higher speeds.
-The Standard Range Plus (SR+) variant isn’t as well poised with a 47% front and 53% rear split.
-This is down to the placement of the motor on the rear axle in the rear-wheel-drive (RWD) model.
+There’s minimal body roll and with a perfect 50-50 weight distribution in the all-wheel drive (AWD) models, you’ll get a sense of confidence when cornering at higher speeds.

 But of course, the Dual Motor variants also output more power.
 While the official combined figures aren’t disclosed by Tesla, one can do the maths from the figures quoted on the owner’s manual to get a rough indication of peak power and torque.

-In our tests, using Racelogic’s Vbox Sport, we clocked a time of 4.41 seconds in the LR.
-While not quite hitting Tesla’s claim, it’s pretty close and still ridiculously rapid.
-With this particular model, you can also opt for an ‘Acceleration Boost’ package, which costs £1,500 and shaves 0.5 seconds off the official time, bringing it down to 3.7 seconds.
+In our tests, using Racelogic’s Vbox Sport, we clocked a time of 4.41 seconds in the AWD LR, and 5.19 seconds in the RWD Model 3.
+While the LR didn’t quite hit Tesla’s claim, it’s pretty close and still ridiculously rapid.
+With the dual-motor model, you can also opt for an ‘Acceleration Boost’ package, which costs £1,500 and shaves 0.5 seconds off the official time, bringing it down to 3.7 seconds – closer to the Performance’s time.

 Frankly, it’s ridiculously fun to drive, be it if you propel the car forwards from a standstill at the lights or perform an overtaking manoeuvre on the motorway.
 We’re certain it’ll bring a smile to anyone’s face be it if you’re a new or seasoned EV aficionado.

-As for the vehicle’s top speed, the SR+ gets up to 140mph, the LR 145mph and the P 162mph.
-It’s great to see that the Model 3, even in its base trim, isn’t truly limited to sub-100mph like a lot of its rivals.
+As for the vehicle’s top speed, the Model 3 gets up to 140mph, the LR 145mph and the P 162mph.
+It’s great to see that the Tesla, even in its standard trim, isn’t limited to sub-100mph like a lot of its rivals.
 This will certainly be music to the ears of commuters that drive on the German Autobahn.

 At higher speeds, you’ll notice wind noise deflecting off the A-pillar and side-view mirrors.
 There’s also a little bit of road noise that creeps into the cabin from the tyres.
 It’s not overly distracting, and with some music playing in the background you’ll soon forget about the noise altogether.